 Creativity and the Search for Hope

 There are two contrasting beliefs about the existence of hope.
-One idea is that we create hope while the other is that hope already exists and simply needs to be found.
-Some people think that realistic hope can be created from any situation and that once this hope has been created it’s a perfectly valid and meaningful construct for its creator.
+One idea is that we create hope while the other is that it already exists and simply needs to be found.
+Some people think that realistic hope can be created from any situation and that once it's been created it’s a perfectly valid and meaningful construct for its creator.
 Other people regard hope as an entity that is inherent in all situations.
 They believe that hope can be revealed by careful attention as we notice what is always there but is not always easy to observe.

 It’s sometimes necessary to actively search for hope instead of passively waiting for it to appear.
-An active search doesn’t necessarily mean that we’re creating false hope or that we're deluding ourselves about its presence when no hope actually exists.
+An active search doesn’t necessarily mean that we’re creating false hope or that we're deluding ourselves about its presence when it doesn't exist.
 It simply reflects the fact that hope is sometimes hidden or is not apparent and may need a bit of help—or a bit of creativity, depending on our viewpoint—to appear.

 Sometimes other people give us hope by their actions.
 Encouragement, support, and helpful suggestions from others may trigger a feeling of hopefulness and help us to maintain this feeling.
 In turn, we may be able to help others find hope.